No. 84 Squadron RAF: Cyprus

 In January 2003 the squadron discarded its Wessexes, replacing them with four contractor owned but military flown Bell Griffin HAR.2 helicopters, with the main duties being search and rescue in support of British forces on Cyprus, also carrying out transport operations for British army units based on the island.
 On 31 March 2023, the squadron replaced its Griffins with Westland/Airbus Helicopters Puma HC.2s.

 The squadron's Puma HC.2s were retired from service in March 2025.
-The Puma will be replaced by the Jupiter HC2 helicopter in 2026, though in the interim the Chinook helicopter took over the role.
+The Puma is being replaced by the Jupiter HC2 helicopter as of 2026, though in the interim the Chinook helicopter took over the role.

 Symbols

 The squadron's badge, approved by George VI in December 1936 is the scorpion, and its motto is Scorpiones pungunt, Latin for "Scorpions sting".

 Aircraft operated

 According to Jefford, the following is a comprehensive list of aircraft operated by 84 Squadron.